balasus1/contractkit/README.md

 > Design, build, test, and generate API contracts — all in one place.

-Contract Kit is a powerful full-stack developer toolkit for **API contract design, code generation, and integration workflows**.
+Contract Kit AKA Contract First API kit is a powerful full-stack developer toolkit for **API contract design, code generation, and integration workflows**.
 It bridges the gap between backend, frontend, and API documentation by providing a unified, developer-first experience.

 ---